Team-xManager/xManager/README.md

 # IMPORTANT NOTES (READ ME FIRST)

 **•xManager is created using Sketchware Pro for android (https://github.com/Sketchware-Pro/Sketchware-Pro).**
+**•xManager uses Sketch2Any for converting the project to Android Studio (https://play.google.com/store/apps/details?id=com.sketch2any).**
 **•xManager only uses Firebase Database as its API.**
 **•No trackers, no spywares or any other malicious codes has been added on the source code.
 What you see on the source code is what's inside the build apk.
 You can extract the apk for yourself.**
 **•The source code that can be seen here is what's inside the exported zip file for Android Studio.**